dnjackson/eos/content/posts/smooth-software/index.md

 Recognizing these distinct subpurposes, we might now wonder whether they suggest additional differences in behavior.

-First, we might consider differences of audience: perhaps feedback should be shown only to the speaker; a student in a class might not want to share with all the other students a request that the lecturer slow down.
+First, we might consider differences of audience: perhaps feedback should be shown only to the speaker; a student in a class might not want to share with all the other students a request that the lecturer slow down (and might want to be anonymous to the lecturer too).
 And perhaps users would like to select the targets of their emojis, sending a heart to just one favored participant, say.

 Second, noticing that the participant window shows counts for reactions: